Learn to count to ten in Chinese with a sensory writing tray.

 Learning the numbers one to ten is a nice introduction to learning another language.
 It lets children see that they are a global kid, part of a big wide world of countries and cultures, where they will find many differences (such as different languages and letters) but also many similarities (such as how we all count, and celebrate festivals with our family).

-How to make a sensory salt tray
+How to make a Chinese-themed sensory writing tray

+We’re making the tray using dyed salt.
 You can see how to make the coloured salt here – it’s very easy, using either paint or food colouring.

 We listened to the numbers spoken out loud in Mandarin on the BBC site and tried to say them ourselves.
-Then we matched up the cards with the correct number of gold coins, counting out loud:
+Then we matched up the Chinese number cards with the correct number of gold coins, counting out loud:

 0 líng